 Average PCAT Composite Score for 2015 admitted students was 62.

 International students or students who did not earn their degree in the United States.

 We accept evaluations from WES and ECE, as long as the evaluation is course specific.
 Please read the instructions carefully if you are a student who completed a degree outside the United States.
 These instructions can be found on our website at http://www.roosevelt.edu/pharmacy.

 If your institution prepares committee recommendations, it will be accepted in lieu of three letters of reference.

-The interview process may occur Monday through Friday with morning and afternoon times available and will include an individual interview with one or more faculty, group exercise, and impromptu writing assignment.
+The interview process may occur Monday through Friday with morning and afternoon times available and will include Multiple Mini Interview, program overview, meetings with students and faculty.
 Additional information can be found at http://www.roosevelt.edu/pharmacy.